MDAnalysis/MDAnalysis.github.io/_posts/2023-12-23-mda_events.md

 ### Save the Date for the 2024 MDAnalysis UGM

-We are aiming for the UGM to become an annual event and have already begun planning for next year's meeting.
+We are aiming for the UGM to become an annual event and have already begun planning for this year's meeting.
 We are therefore excited to announce that the 2024 MDAnalysis UGM will take place August 21-23, 2024 in London, UK!

 Additional details about registration and a call for proposals will be communicated soon.
 In the meantime, save the date and keep an eye out for additional announcements on our [blog][] and [UGM website page](https://www.mdanalysis.org/pages/ugm2024/), as well as on our [X][] (formerly known as Twitter) and [LinkedIn][] accounts.